 By Whitney Eversole

-Scholarship providers to the Utah State University Department of Journalism and Communication may republish articles from Hard News Café and at any time without cost.
-Media entities that do not donate to the department’s scholarship fund are asked to refrain from the use of Hard News Café articles until 72 hours after initial publication.
+Scholarship providers to the Utah State University Department of Journalism and Communication may republish articles from Hard News Café at any time without cost.
+Media entities that do not donate to the department’s scholarship fund may also republish Hard News Café articles, but are asked to refrain from doing so until 72 hours after initial publication.
 If used in whole or part, the authorship of the student reporter should be noted in a byline or tagline.
 To donate to the department’s scholarship fund, visit https://www.usu.edu/giving/.